ziad0nassif/pharmacy-management-system/README.md

 ﻿# pharmacy-management-system

-This project is a Pharmacy Management System built using Java and MySQL.
+This project is a Pharmacy Management System built using **Java** and **MySQL**.
 It allows doctors to manage medicines, update stock, and create promotional codes.
 Customers can make orders, view medicines, and apply promo codes for discounts.
-It uses JDBC for database connectivity and SQL for managing the backend.
+It uses **JDBC** for database connectivity and **SQL** for managing the backend.

 ## Features

-### 🩺 Doctor/Pharmacist Module
+### Doctor/Pharmacist Module
 - **Add** new medicines to inventory.
 - **Update** medicine details and stock quantities.
 - **Remove** expired/discontinued medicines.